ArchMage8/GameSEED-Project/Assets/Obsidian/GameSEED Project 2024/Game/Design/Boss.md

 #### All direction projectiles

 Shoots projectile to all directions all at once
 ![[pattern 2.png]]

 ##### Left & right facing projectiles

 ![[Activation zone.png]]
 -Only activates when the player is in the activation zone.

 ![[Left and right.png]]
 - Shoots 4 projectiles

 #### Vines shooting up from floors
 - have the same mark and delay mechanics like "Vines that tracks the player position" attack
-- Spike stay for 1 second before disappearing
+- Spikes stay for 1 second before disappearing
-- have a delay of 5 seconds
+- have a mark delay of 5 seconds

 Theres 2 phases on this attack: